icepaka89/ultimate-manhunt/README.md

 The `src/` folder contains java source files for the plugin.

-The `test-server/` folder contains a test bukkit server that IntelliJ has been configured to deploy to and start in the default run configuration.
+The `test-server/` folder contains a test bukkit server that IntelliJ can be configured to deploy to and start in the default run configuration.

 ### Setting Up A Development Environment